pressmaster - Fotolia

 Demand for network engineers and admins has slowed dramatically as organizations refocus onto infrastructure and cloud security, iSymmetry's Whiteman said.
 Networking professionals should highlight their ability to monitor traffic for suspicious activity, secure perimeters and stand up firewalls.
 Other specialized, siloed roles feel the squeeze as well.
 Virtualization administrators should market their experience handling dynamic, scalable workloads, rather than VMware-specific knowledge.

 Birchem also reported a decline in requests for LAMP stack experts.
-One theory is that open source has moved from a niche area in enterprise IT to an assumed option in any deployment.
-As any DevOps engineer will tell you, Linux, Apache, MySQL, PHP, Python and Perl still command places of honor at the IT table.
+One theory is that open source has moved from a niche in enterprise IT to an assumed option in any deployment.
+As any DevOps engineer will tell you, Linux, Apache, MySQL, PHP, Python and Perl still command places of at the IT table.

 "There are plenty of tech guys who want nothing to do with budgets; they're not going to progress upward," Whiteman said.